-Elmo's House Artist Residency is located in the small seaside town of Batan, Aklan.
+Elmo's House Artist Residency is in the small seaside town of Batan, Aklan.
 Amidst a tropical location and distinct cultural history, it’s the first artist residency in the region.
 The House is at the heart of a quiet fishing village, within a short distance to secluded beaches and lush mountains.
 Elmo's House is a multi-level six bedroom home.
 There are two 2,500 square feet open-air floors designated as communal working areas and studios.
 These spaces have unobstructed views of the town and boast inspiring sunrises and sunsets.
-Artist will have have their own private room, shared lavatories and use of a stocked kitchen.
-Homemade dinners will be provided and enjoyed as a daily communal event by the artists in residence.
+Artist will have a private room, shared lavatories and use of a stocked kitchen.
+Homemade dinners will be provided and enjoyed as a daily communal event for artists in residence.

 Elmo’s House welcomes contemporary artists working in any medium.
 The Residency’s location and the community it is a part of is an important and unique aspect that can enrich one’s practice.
-Special consideration will be expressed towards artists' proposals that aligns with the Residency's mandate.
+Special consideration for artists' proposals that align with the Residency's mandate.

-Elmo’s House founder and Residence Director, artist Kuh Del Rosario, is interested in building upon the semantics of materiality and the relationship between the natural and the man-made.
-This focus on the tangible, has functioned in grounding the existential ideas that motivate her work.
+Elmo’s House founder and Residence Director, artist Kuh Del Rosario, is interested in building upon the semantics of materiality and the relationship between the natural and the human-made.
+This focus on the tangible has functioned in grounding the existential ideas that motivate her work.
 This trajectory has led to questions of ancestry and indigenous roots, which made it crucial to continue her practice in the Philippines.
 Living and working in Vancouver provided a perspective that had to change eventually.

 Elmo’s House Artist Residency started as a personal project that has grown to encompass ideas and goals beyond its original intent.
-Its current keepers, Kuh Del Rosario and her partner Ryan Romero, have revived the House after a long period of it sitting uninhabited.
+Its current keepers, Kuh Del Rosario and her partner Ryan Romero, have revived the House after an extended period of it sitting uninhabited.
 Today, Elmo’s House Artist Residency presents a new direction to both their practices and a new chapter for the Del Rosario family home.